SerayaEryn/worker-thread-pool/README.md

 ### Pool#close()

-Removes all workers from the pool and calls `terminate` them.
+Removes all workers from the pool and calls `terminate` on them.
 Returns a Promise.

 ## License